SQL Server stored procedure if exists update else insert

 GO

-• In the above example, we have created a stored procedure with 6 input parameters and 1 output parameter.
+• In the above example, we have created a stored procedure with six input parameters and one output parameter.

-• In the body of the procedure, first, we are using the IF EXISTS statement to check the existence of the record based upon the values passed as input parameters.
-And perform insert or update operations based upon the existence of the record.
+• In the procedure’s body, first, we use the IF EXISTS statement to check the existence of the record based on the values passed as input parameters.
+And perform insert or update operations based on the existence of the record.

-• Now, we are using the OUTPUT parameter to return a bit value based upon the statement executed.
+• Now, we are using the OUTPUT parameter to return a bit value based on the statement executed.

-Now, for the execution of this procedure, we are going to run the following script.
+Now, to execute this procedure, we are going to run the following script.

 USE [sqlserverguides]